Your data + Google Dataset Search

 What is the Stanford Digital Repository?

 If you are looking for a way to make your research data available to others without having to field individual email requests or maintain your own server, then you're looking for the Stanford Digital Repository.
 We provide a self-service Web application for depositing your content into the SDR.
 Your files and a description of the content are then assigned a unique identifier and made available under the license you choose on a persistent URL, or PURL, page.
+In most cases, you can opt to receive a DOI with your deposit as well.
 We take care of your content in our preservation system and make sure that it is discoverable through the Libraries' catalog, which is crawled by Google.

 How is the SDR related to DataCite, DOIs, and Google Dataset Search?